ivangajic/school_board/README.md

 Import Database.sql file in your mysql server.

 Change config file for your MySQL config (server, username, password, dbname if you change it)

+Make sure you are using latest version of php (7.3+)